JoseLucasapp/Vaja-vscode-extension/README.md

 1. Open VS Code.
 2. Go to the Extensions view (Ctrl+Shift+X).
-3. Search for "VAJA".
+3. Search for "ZUMBRA".
 4. Click "Install".

 ## Usage

-- Open a `.vaja` file to see syntax highlighting and other features.
+- Open a `.zum` file to see syntax highlighting and other features.